WaldiNet/Towers_Of_The_Wild_Reworked/README.md

 We really wanted to use this mod on 1.17+ so we decided to port it.

-First, it started as as a Fabric Mod.
-Now it's available as a Vanilla Datapack, which means you don't even need any modloader!
+First, it started as as a Fabric Mod. **Starting with version v3.0.0, it's available as a Vanilla Datapack**, which means you don't even need any modloader!

 ## Table of content <!-- omit in toc -->
 * [Getting started](#getting-started)